bank-vaults/bank-vaults/README.md

 >We take bank-vaults' security and our users' trust very seriously.
 If you believe you have found a security issue in bank-vaults, please contact us at security@banzaicloud.com.

+Bank-Vaults is a core part of [Banzai Cloud Pipeline](https://github.com/banzaicloud/pipeline), a Cloud Native application and devops platform that natively supports multi- and hybrid-cloud deployments.

 ## Installing